oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

    ![Image showing output of tnsping from source to target database server ](./images/source-to-target-tns.png)

-   d.
+   c.
 Configure connectivity from target database server to source database server.

    i.
 Remove retrictions on iptbles.